Sustainable cosmetics from the Amazon

 Overall term: 2017 to 2021

-The Amazon region covers over half of Brazil’s surface area and is known for its great biological diversity.
-The lack of economic incentives to use land sustainably has led to the clearance of vast areas of forest in the Amazon.
+The Amazon region covers over half of Brazil’s surface area and is known for its great biodiversity.
+Economic incentives for environmentally sound land usage are not yet in place, however, leading to the clearance of vast areas of forest.
 To reduce this deforestation, the production of environmentally friendly goods needs to become competitive.

-The partners are supporting cooperatives in diversifying their products and increasing their profitability.
-The project promotes technological innovations to improve the quality of products.
-The cooperatives are also using the by-products generated during the processing of plant-based raw materials to develop new products, thus harnessing the full economic potential of a given plant species.
+The partners are supporting cooperatives in diversifying their production and increasing their profitability.
+The project therefore promotes technological innovations to improve the quality of products.

-The project is using organisational development and staff training to improve the skills of the cooperatives.
-It is assisting smallholders and cooperatives in meeting the environmental regulations, for example by registering their land in the environmental register.
-In the field, the advisory team is helping farmers to improve processes and ensuring close cooperation between the institutions involved.
+Cooperatives are receiving training in how to meet environmental requirements and register their land in the environmental register.
+The advisory team is helping farmers to improve processes and ensuring close cooperation between the institutions involved.

-Natura provides advice on technical issues and processing.
-The cosmetics manufacturer is introducing quality standards for each of the products and promoting better cultivation, harvesting and production methods.
-The company is supporting production processes for plant species that have not previously been used.
-Symrise is helping to develop new methods and technologies to improve processing.
-Production waste is being examined to establish whether it is suitable for creating by-products and establishing new value chains.
+Natura is introducing quality standards for products, promoting better cultivation, harvesting and production methods, and providing advice on making use of new plant species.
+Symrise supports new methods and technologies.
+For example, production waste is being examined to determine whether it is suitable for creating by-products and establishing new value chains.

-The project is being financed as part of the develoPPP programme launched by the German Federal Ministry for Economic Cooperation and Development (BMZ).
+The project is being financed as part of the develoPPP programme launched by the German Federal Ministry for International Cooperation and Development (BMZ).